 In order to control runoff from roofs, asphalt pavement, concrete curves, sidewalks, patios and driveways, integrated management practices (IMPs) would be implemented.
-The proposed project would implement BMPs to provide small-scale treatment, retention, and/or detention and is integrated into site layout, landscaping, and drainage design.
+The proposed project would implement BMPs to provide small-scale treatment, retention, and/or detention integrated into the project site layout, landscaping, and drainage design.
 Due to the size of the proposed project, the project site would require treatment and source control measures as well as hydrologic modification.

-Runoff created from the proposed project would be collected and conveyed to any of the bioretention areas located within Parcel C; at the southern terminus of Honeynut Street, Parcel D; at the northwest corner of Honeynut and Hickoryut Streets, or within Parcel B; at the intersection of Hickorynut Street and Oakley Road.
-Surface flows would be graded to drain to the curb and gutter within the streets and then discharged to one of the bioretention basins discussed above.
-The outflow pipes to the bioretention areas would slowly meter flow to the existing City maintained storm drain system located at the northeast corner of the project site on Honeynut Street.
-Each bioretention basin area would be designed to accommodate runoff for treatment and hydro modification as specified in the Provision C.3 requirements.
-The Homeowner's Association would be responsible for the operation and maintenance of all bioretention basins.
+Runoff created from the proposed project would be collected and conveyed to the bioretention area located within Parcel A; located on the project site.
+Surface flows would be graded to drain to the curb and gutter within the streets and then discharged to the bioretention basin.
+The outflow pipes to the bioretention areas would slowly meter flow to the existing City maintained storm drain system located at Prewett Ranch Drive.
+The bioretention basin area would be designed to accommodate runoff for treatment and hydro modification as specified in the Provision C.3 requirements.
+The Homeowner's Association would be responsible for the operation and maintenance of the bioretention basin.

-With the implementation of the proposed site designs and BMPs the potential operational impact to water quality would be less than significant.
+With the implementation of the project site designs and BMPs the potential operational impact to water quality would be less than significant.

-MM HYD-1: Prior to the issuance of any construction related permits, the City would prepare and submit an NOI to the State Water Board and prepare a SWPPP in compliance with the NPDES GCP requirements.
-The final drainage plan would demonstrate the ability of the planned onsite storm drainage to adequately collect onsite stormwater flows in accordance with all applicable standards and requirements by: minimizing impervious surfaces, and directing flows to BMPs; integrating appropriately sized BMPs to minimize impact on local water quality by controlling runoff from erosion and potential contaminants; and incorporating bio-retention in combination with site planning, and dispersion of runoff to meet Low Impact Development (LID) requirements.
+MM HYD-1: Prior to the issuance of any construction related permits, the applicant shall prepare and submit an NOI to the State Water Board and prepare a SWPPP in compliance with the NPDES GCP requirements.
+The final drainage plan shall demonstrate the ability of the planned onsite storm drainage to adequately collect onsite stormwater flows in accordance with all applicable standards and requirements by: minimizing impervious surfaces, and directing flows to BMPs; integrating appropriately sized BMPs to minimize impact on local water quality by controlling runoff from erosion and potential contaminants; and incorporating bio-retention in combination with site planning, and dispersion of runoff to meet Low Impact Development (LID) requirements.

-Impact HYD-2 Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there should be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of preexisting nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
+Impact HYD-2 Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there should be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?

 New construction could result in impacts related to groundwater if areas currently available for the infiltration of rainfall runoff are reduced and permeable areas are replaced by impermeable surfaces.
-The proposed project would result in the development of 3.60 acres of impermeable surface consisting of 28 single-family residential units with associated infrastructure, of which may extend beyond the boundaries of the 5.56 acres.
-The proposed project would provide permeable landscaped areas and open land in order for some groundwater recharge to continue.
+The proposed project would result in the development of 3.31 acres of impermeable surface.
+According to the NRCS, the project site is characterized with poorly draining soils.
+The proposed project would provide permeable landscaped areas and open land in order to generate some groundwater recharge.